The cost of living in Spain is generally lower compared to the USA

 Keep reading to learn everything you need to know when buying a house in Spain as an American.

-When abroad, don't let complicated financing hold you back, explore Homevest, a trusted digital service simplifying cross-border mortgages.
+When abroad, don't let complicated financing hold you back, explore Homevest, a trusted digital service that simplifies cross-border mortgages.

 Living in Spain: what you need to know before buying a house here